Understanding the Smart Traffic Filters in Symantec Endpoint Protection

-How does the "Enable Smart DNS", "Enable Smart DHCP" and "Enable Smart WINS" options in the Symantec Endpoint Protection (SEP) 11.0 firewall policies work?
+How does the "Enable Smart DNS", "Enable Smart DHCP" and "Enable Smart WINS" options in the Symantec Endpoint Protection (SEP) 11.0 or 12.1 firewall policies work?

 The Smart Traffic Filter options in SEP do not block traffic.
 What the options do is allow outgoing requests, and incoming replies matching a previous requests.